Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 ### Preserving CMN subnet range

 It is vital that you preserve the subnet range for the pre-1.2 CAN that is now being renamed to CMN.
-Changing the subnet size during the CSM 1.2 upgrade process can have unintended consequences.
+Changing the subnet size during the CSM 1.2 upgrade process is unsupported and will break the upgrade.

 ### Changes to service endpoints